The Best Marinade for Chicken Drumsticks

 Garlic — Non-Negotiable Depth

-Mince it fine — larger chunks can burn on the grill and turn bitter.
-Fine mince means it sticks to the skin and caramelizes instead.
+Finely mince it — larger pieces can burn on the grill and turn bitter.
+Fine mincing means it sticks to the skin and caramelizes instead.

 Cumin — Earthy, Warm, Unmistakable